handsontable/handsontable/docs/9.0/api/autoRowSize.md

 _autoRowSize.getRowHeight(row, [defaultHeight]) ⇒ number_

-Gets the calculated row height (returns the actual height in pixels).
+Gets the calculated row height.

 Mind that this method is different from the [Core](@/api/core.md)'s [`getRowHeight()`](@/api/core.md#getrowheight) method.